AeTher97/capser_v2/README.md

 - JWT_SECRET
 - CRON_EXPRESSION

-For email communication with users email env must be set for gmail account:
+For email communication with users email env must be set for a gmail account:

 - EMAIL_USERNAME
 - EMAIL_PASSWORD